LEL-A/doc/alpaca_prompt.md

 - issues with numbering - see [#24](https://github.com/tatsu-lab/stanford_alpaca/pull/24)
 - a typo "instrucitons" vs. "instructions" - see [comment](https://github.com/davidliaos/alpaca4/commit/005ebd7af2fbe3dfd6d4ae25b92f339dbb487290#r105856020)

-## Fixed Prompt
+## Improved Alpaca Prompt
-A fixed prompt looks like this:
+The improved Alpaca prompt looks like this:
 ```
 You are asked to come up with a set of 20 diverse task instructions.
 These task instructions will be given to a GPT model and we will evaluate the GPT model for completing the instructions.